cilium/cilium/Documentation/contributing/development/dev_setup.rst

 For Linux and Mac OS
 ^^^^^^^^^^^^^^^^^^^^

-Makefile targets automate building Cilium images:
+Makefile targets automate building and installing Cilium images:

 * ``make kind-image``: Builds all Cilium images and loads them into the cluster.